tashiscool/Airspace/README.md

-# Advanced Polymorphic Airspace Management System
+# Airspace Management System Models

 ## Project Motivation
 Recent tragic events, including the fatal January 29 collision near Ronald Reagan Washington National Airport, have underscored the critical importance of modernizing airspace management systems.
 The FAA is actively pursuing comprehensive upgrades, integrating advanced technology and artificial intelligence to prevent similar incidents.
 This project aligns directly with these initiatives, leveraging extensive professional experience to deliver an innovative solution for dynamic, safe, and efficient airspace management.